German Church, Christchurch: Establishment

 In the early 1870s, Canterbury experienced significant immigration.
 Between the 1871 and 1874 census, the region had 25% growth in population.
 By 1874, Germans made up about 6% of the foreign-born population of Canterbury.
 The Deutsche Kirche came from an initiative of German Lutherans living in Canterbury, with German baker and hotel keeper George Ruddenklau presiding over a committee in charge of getting the church built.
 The intention was to collect sufficient funds through subscription lists and if successful, send for a German minister and have a church constructed.
 From early April 1872, the organising committee advertised for a central city site for cash purchase.
 Later that month, auctioneer Herbert Edward Alport reported that he had completed the sale of a quarter acre section on the corner of Worcester and Montreal Streets; the land had been sold for £230.
 In May 1872, Thomas Joynt moved in the Canterbury Provincial Council that a grant of £230 be given towards the erection of the church.
-Of those who spoke to the motion, Arthur Charles Knight, Walter Kennaway (as provincial secretary), John Thomas Peacock, Edward Richardson, and William Patten Cowlishaw (provincial treasurer) supported the motion.
+Of those who spoke to the motion, Arthur Charles Knight, Walter Kennaway (as provincial secretary), John Thomas Peacock, Edward Richardson, and William Cowlishaw (provincial treasurer) supported the motion.
 John Inglis, Colonel De Renzie Brett, George Buckley and George Healey spoke against the motion.
 When put to a vote, the motion was passed by 22 votes to 14.
 In the end, the provincial government provided £250.

 The position as pastor was offered to Reverend Meyer, who replied by letter in June 1872 that he was unable to take up the offer.
 At the same time, a German Society formed and at their first annual dinner in June 1872, 50 people attended.
 In August 1872, tenders for the erection of the church were invited by its architect, Johaan Siegmund Martin Jacobsen (known as Isaac Jacobson).
 With Norwegian ancestry, Jacobson was born in Hamburg, Germany in 1823 and emigrated to Nelson in 1843.
 The successful tenderer was John Greig at £725.
 With other incidental expenses, the overall project cost was around £1000.

 Jacobsen had designed a Gothic church that would hold about 230 people.
 The foundation stone was laid by the Superintendent of the Canterbury Province, William Rolleston, on 6 November 1872.
 As no German pastor had arrived yet, Rev. Croasdaile Bowen, a brother of Charles Bowen, conducted a service in German, with printed copies of it handed to the English-speaking guests.
 The event was attended by many Canterbury dignitaries; 400 people attended in total.
 A time capsule was placed under the foundation stone, containing the following parchment inscription: